demiquartz/starlight/README.md

 # Starlight
-Starlight is a galaxy simulator designed for visual enjoyment.
+Starlight is a galaxy simulator designed for visual pleasure.

 ## Build instructions
 ### Requirements